 Initial duration of response

-Ibrutinib (a Btk inhibitor) can improve response rate and progression-free survival in relapsed or refractory CLL.
-Ibrutinib is continued until toxicity develops or disease progresses.
-Other effective targeted therapies for relapsed CLL included idelalisib (an oral inhibitor of phosphoinositide 3'-kinase [PI3K] delta) and venetoclax (an oral inhibitor of Bcl-2).
+In patients who received upfront chemoimmunotherapy, treatment with a Btk inhibitor can improve response rate and progression-free survival in relapsed or refractory CLL.
+Btk inhibitors are continued until toxicity develops or disease progresses.
+Other effective targeted therapies for relapsed CLL included idelalisib (an oral inhibitor of phosphoinositide 3'-kinase [PI3K] delta) and venetoclax.
 Venetoclax can be used for patients with del(17p) who have received at least one prior therapy.
+The advent of upfront targeted therapy may make selection of optimal therapy challenging in patients with relapsed CLL.
+When applicable, clinical trial enrollment is encouraged.

 Monotherapy with an anti-CD20 monoclonal antibody (rituximab, ofatumumab, obinutuzumab) may transiently palliate symptoms.